Preprod-Labs/DIY-ML/README.md

-# PreProd Corp DIY simple ML scripts for ML pipeline
+# DIY ML project for implementation of ML models from PreProd Corp

 This is a Repository of DIY-ML git feature branch